 Acrodermatitis Chronica Atrophicans (ACA), is unique to Lyme disease and can occur in people who have been infected with Lyme disease for many years.
 It occurs particularly on the palms of the hands and soles of the feet; it begins with painful inflammation of the skin (called “acrodermatitis”) which lasts months or years, often with bluish red discolouration, and ultimately leads to thinning of the skin ‘like tissue paper’ (called skin “atrophy”).

 This symptom can be mistaken for peripheral vascular disorders.

 Some patients experience a delayed recovery from Lyme disease symptoms, after their antibiotic treatment has ended.
 Sometimes symptoms do not resolve, or not all of them resolve.
 In some patients, this may be because antibiotic treatment has not eradicated the bacteria.
+(There is currently no test to check this.)
 In others, damaged tissues may need a long time to heal.
 In other cases, tissues may be permanently damaged, and it is possible that, in some cases, Lyme disease has triggered another condition such as an autoimmune disease.
 All of this is theory, as the small amount of research published so far does not give us conclusive answers.

-Any of the symptoms listed above may persist for months or years.
+Any of the symptoms listed below may persist for months or years.

 - Nerves can take months or even years to heal fully, and this means that a wide variety of neurological symptoms of Lyme disease can last a very long time after a Lyme disease infection.
 Such symptoms may include Bell’s Palsy or other paralysis, and problems with memory and concentration which could be likened to the slow recovery from a concussion or other head injury.
 As with convalescence from concussion, rest is essential and over-activity can make symptoms worse.